 Plastic Backseat Protectors & Cameras

 I had two girls and as you know kids don’t respect the luxury that goes into keeping the cars looking their best when it comes to car seats.
 So the plastic on the back of the passenger seats was a brilliant solution also as I did not feel any kicking.
 A quick car wipe would remove all the dirt.
-Also on many occasions I was so grateful for the cameras because of the children are a constant interruption and no matter how many times I try to reinforce that when I am driving or parking to stop talking to me.
+Also on many occasions, I was so grateful for the cameras because of the children are a constant interruption and no matter how many times I try to reinforce that when I am driving or parking to stop talking to me.
 The rear and front camera alerted me to many objects that I could have hit whilst parking including gates on the farm.

 The Ozzies Reaction And Thoughts

 No matter where I drove it, the F-PACE turned heads.
 I especially noticed guys really taking a look at how it drove and how it sounded.
-In a country where the V8 engines dominate I certainly was impressed with how many people stopped, looked and commented how posh my car was.
+In a country where the V8 engines dominate I certainly was impressed with how many people stopped, looked and commented on how posh my car was.
 But as an Australian who has many mechanic friends, I could not help ponder how Jaguar would succeed and position itself here down under.
 This was the question I asked many times to petrol heads and women who were out shopping.

 This is the land of 4WD and SUV’s, a vast country when it comes to travel so every penny counts regarding fuel economy.
 Talking about fuel economy I drove from Warrnambool to Orbost on one tank.
 The distance and drive was 7 h 11 min (623.4 km) via M1 and Princes Hwy/A1, which costs me just under 70 dollars.
 Crikey I thought that was pretty damn good.
 So did anyone else I talked too.

-Personally I felt like royalty and very safe driving the Jaguar F-PACE because in the 2,000km I drove it, I never saw one.
+Personally, I felt like royalty and very safe driving the Jaguar F-PACE because in the 2,000km I drove it, I never saw one.
 Officially around 650 have been sold in total and in a huge country like Australia that means one F-PACE per 12,000 km2.
-In a rich country such as Australia this is rare, unique and for me money well spent.
+In a rich country such as Australia, this is rare, unique and for me money well spent.

 Does the Diesel Model S version make sense over the petrol one?
-Performance wise there is not much of a difference.
+Performance-wise there is not much of a difference.
 The petrol one does sound better, but the diesel one gives better fuel economy.
 If you drive long distances which is more likely in Australia I would go for the Diesel.